“ETHICAL BEHAVIOR IS DOING THE RIGHT THING WHEN NO ONE ELSE IS WATCHING- EVEN WHEN DOING THE WRONG THING IS LEGAL.”

 How Can You Get Involved?

 Anglers: Please follow @releaseover20 on Facebook and Instagram to see program submissions and to keep up to date on the initiative.
-Catch, Photo, Release a > 20″ trout or flounder, enter it at releaseover20.com and get a free decal and an entry into our monthly drawing.
+Catch, Photo, Release a > 20″ trout, flounder, or sheepshead, enter it at releaseover20.com and get a free decal and an entry into our monthly drawing.
 We also have have stickers and apparel available on our store, and 100% of the proceeds go directly to funding the initiative.
 The stickers are sold at cost, to encourage people to spread the word.

 Guides: We would love to have you on board as an official supporter of Release Over 20.
 We will promote your guide business on our social media as sponsors in turn for encouraging your clients to enter the program.
 When your clients catch a fish, make sure they credit your business on the entry form.
 We will track the leading guides by state.
 Please contact us to get started.